Health Information and Tools > Patient Care Handouts > Learning About Stress in Children

 • Teach about consequences.
 Children need to learn about the consequences—good and bad—of their actions.
 For example, if they do all of their chores on time, they will get their allowance.
 If they break another child's toy, they must find a way to replace it.

 • Encourage healthy thinking.
 Help your child understand what is fantasy and what is reality.
-For example, help your child see that his or her behaviour didn't cause a divorce.
+For example, help your child see that their behaviour didn't cause a divorce.

 • Provide your child with some control.
 Allow your child to make choices within your family framework.
-For example, allow your child to arrange his or her room, choose family activities, and help make family decisions.
+For example, let your child arrange their room, choose family activities, and help make family decisions.

 Relieve stress in healthy ways